 Common Name: Marsh Valerian

-Valeriana dioica is a Perennial up to 0.30 metres tall.
+Valeriana dioica is a perennial plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.